art-aliu/Project_2/README.md

 Initially my idea was to have service 2 generating a random attribute for a player and for service 3 to have generate a number number between 1-99 using 'random.randint' to show the "skill" level of a player.
 However, I decided to change it  so that both services 2 and 3 provide a 'random.choice' of a player attribute and player skill respectively.
 Service 4 will then gather the information from services 2 and 3 and deliver a scout rating using requests and dictionaries.
 The rating will add the numbers based from the services generated in services 2 and 3.

+## App Design

+In response to the brief, I have chosen to develop a prize generator.
+This will look as follows:

+- Front-end (Service 1): The service with which the user interacts.
+This service sends requests to the other services to generate random events and then displays the generated events to the user.
+- Number API (Service 2): This service receives HTTP GET requests from service 1 and responds with a random attribute, using random.choice().
+- Name API (Service 3): This service receives HTTP GET requests from service 1, and responds with a randomly selected football skill from a list, using random.choice().
+- Generate API (Service 4): This service receives HTTP POST requests from service 1, which provide the randomly generated attributes and skills, service 4 has two dictionaries which use this data to provide a point based rating.

 ## Risk Assessment

 ![image](https://user-images.githubusercontent.com/101266740/166652051-3153ea9c-7667-4ed5-b7fc-bb4c8ce100fc.png)